thanhvo/icommerce/README.md

     `cd front-end`
     `npm update`
     `npm start`
     Then you can access the web page at http://localhost:4200/

+## Deployment
+You can simply deploy the whole application using docker-compose.
+    `cd docker`
+    `docker-compose up -d`

 ## API Verification
 Please execute the following CURL commands to verify APIs